elocremarc/Plantbox/README.md

 # Guide
 ## Installing This App
-Open Terminal and cd into the directory where you want to install this repository
+Open Terminal and cd into the directory where you want to install this repository.
+Make sure your have Git.
 ```
 $ cd~/
 ```